specta1145/NetRadio/README.md

 # NetRadio
-NetRadio is a Windows appliation to stream and manage radio stations.
+NetRadio plays internet radio streams and manage your favorite stations.
+The program is kept as simple as possible, self-explanatory and  resource-saving.

 ![Screenshot](Screenshot.png)